Overview

 The composition is the trivial homomorphism.

-Corollary: Image is contained in the kernel
+The image of the homomorphism is contained in the kernel of .

 Singular homology

-Definition: Cycle, boundary
+Cycle, boundary

 The kernel of the group homomorphism is denoted elements of this kernel are called -cycles in .